Welcome to the Forest Products Division of AIChE

 Georgia-Pacific

 A giant in papermaking and forest products.
 GP's paper products include tissue (bath tissue, facial tissue, napkins, etc.), cups, packaging, specialty papers, and more.
-GP is also a major producer of building products such as plywood, gypsum, etc. The GP Website offers a lot of useful information, including do-it-yourself projects with forest products, such as making a dog house.
-If you are looking for the former Fort James Corporation, which itself was a merger of the former James River Corp. and Fort Howard Corp., then you've come to the right place, because Fort James was acquired by GP.
+GP is also a major producer of building products such as plywood, gypsum, etc.

 P.H.
 Glatfelter